AlexandraBouillon/cssPositioning/README.md

   - the element is removed from the flow of the document and other elements will behave as if it’s not even there.
   If its positioning is affected by a left/right/top/bottom property, it will use its closest `position: relative` parent as the starting point.
   If no parent is positioned relatively it will use the document in general as its reference.

 - the browser positions a static positioned element
   - `position: static`
   - this is the default positioning, so you won't see it written out that often.
   Elements are in their normal page flow, one after the other.
    The positioning properties left/right/top/bottom/z-index do not affect statically positioned elements.
    If we want to use these properties we would need to change the positioning to one of the previously mentioned values.

--sticky positioning`
+- the browser positions a static positioned element -`sticky positioning`
--original position in the page flow ...
+- original position in the page flow ...